Extra Credit Opportunities

 Rules for Extra Credit

 - Extra credit points will be awarded in either the homework or lab categories.
-The only way to earn points in the test category is by retaking the multiple choice tests.
+The only way to earn extra points in the test category is by completing the progress checks on AP Classroom or retaking the multiple choice tests.

 - Projects are due by 11:59pm on Tuesday the week before finals.
-There is NO late date for 10% off with extra credit.
+There is NO GRACE day for 10% off with extra credit.

 - If you have any questions, come talk to me or email me prior to the night before it is due.
 I will not help you if you have waited until the last minute to throw together a haphazard project.